Information for applicants from Nigeria

 For detailed Medicine and Dentistry entry requirements and instructions on how to apply, please refer to the School of Medicine and Dentistry website.

-Please note, the WASSC and NECO are not accepted for admission to either our MBBS or BDS programmes.
+Please note, WAEC is not accepted for admission to either our MBBS or BDS programmes and entry is restricted to specific qualifications, UKCAT test and interview.

 My QMUL experience was a very vibrant and multicultural journey unlike anything I could imagine.
 I had to choose between going to the University of Pennsylvania (UPenn) and Queen Mary and I chose QML.
 I am so glad I did.
 Straight from my arrival I knew I had not made a mistake in applying to such an institution with great heritage.
 I was accommodated in the "World' famous" Stocks Court where many great things happened from Ping Pong tournaments to Snowball fights.
 It was a year of rounded development in academics, multicultural relationships, transferrable skills in the workplace and so much more.
 Talking about academics, the classrooms and the camaraderie/enthusiasm of lecturers were so different to what I’ve seen in other schools.
 I was particularly happy with the online discussions with lecturers on the intranet page of the course.